fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 # Notes and Guidelines on FSharp.Core

-* auto-gen TOC:
-{:toc}

 ### Application v.
-Library
+Library v.
+Script

-Below, we refer to each project as either an *application* or a *library*.
+Each project is either an *application* or a *library*.
 Examples of applications are:

-* a `.exe` application
+* a `.exe` project

-* a `.dll` that is a test project, addin, website, or an app.
+* a `.dll` project that is a test project, addin, website, or an app.

 Libraries are just ordinary `.dll` commponents (excluding those above which are applications).
+Scripts are just `.fsx` files, possibly referring to other files using `#load`.

-### Do *not* bundle FSharp.Core with a library
+### Do *not* bundle FSharp.Core with a library package

-When writing a library, the decision about how to bind to FSharp.Core is up to the _host_ of the library.
+For a library, the decision about which `FSharp.Core` it binds to is up to the application hosting of the library.
 Do _not_ include a copy of FSharp.Core with your library or package.
+If you do, you will create hell for users of your library.

 Especially, do _not_ include FSharp.Core in the ``lib`` folder of a nuget package.

 ### Do deploy FSharp.Core as part of your application

 For applications, FSharp.Core is normally part of the application itself (so-called "xcopy deploy" of FSharp.Core).

-To achieve this, you normally use ``<Private>true</Private>`` in your project file (in the Visual Studio IDE this is equivalent to setting the `CopyLocal` property to `true` properties for the `FSharp.Core` reference)
+To achieve this, you normally use ``<Private>true</Private>`` in your project file.
+In  Visual Studio this is equivalent to setting the `CopyLocal` property to `true` properties for the `FSharp.Core` reference.

 FSharp.Core.dll will normally appear in the `bin` output folder for your application.
 For example: